The Next Step: A Social Justice Retreat

 learn about the roots of specific forms of oppression and privilege;

 discover ways to address everyday bias, stereotypes, and discrimination as an ally (or someone who isn’t personally impacted, but who is responsible based on their privilege).

 Next Step’s long term goal is to impart concrete skills to students so that they can return to campus and their community and give value and voice to people and cultures which have historically been denied access in our society.
 Please explore our website to learn more about how you can be involved in The Next Step.

-This year's retreat will be held Friday, Jan.
-17th thru Sunday, Jan.
-19th.
-Next Step facilitator applications are due Thursday, October 3rd at 11:59pm (login required via the Lynx) and participant applications are due Tuesday, Nov.
-19th at 11:59pm.
+This year's retreat will be held Friday, January 18th - Sunday, January 20th.
+Next Step facilitator applications are due October 17th by 11:59pm (login required via the Lynx) and participant applications are due Nov.
+9th by 11:59pm.

-If you have further questions, please email email@example.com, or contact Nicole Potestivo Holtz or Laura Megivern (the Next Step logistic staff) in the Department of Student Life, at (802)656-2060.
-We are excited to have Erin Baker and Jeff Bukowski as this year's Next Step co-Lead Facilitators.
-They can be reached via the UVM directory (phone & email).
+If you have further questions, please email firstname.lastname@example.org, or contact Laura Megivern (the Next Step logistics staff) in the Department of Student Life, at (802) 656-2060.